muratk3n/thirdwave/en/README.md

 Biden was a good candidate.
 Beating an incumbent (of a party in power in its 1st term) is no easy feat.
-Of course the incumbent helped with its huge unpopularity.
-He mostly lost on his own, but the Biden made sure the fail stuck.
+Of course the incumbent helped with its huge unpopularity... so he mostly lost on his own, but the Biden made sure the fail stuck.

 ---